TomKwanyingkin/phd_thesis_markdown/source/11_chapter_3.md

 #### The implementation of MediaPipe (GUI version):

 To consummate the application, it is necessary to design the GUI for the gesture recognition.
 To make the GUI operatable, the whole programming structure of the previous two modes needs to be restructured since they are not well-organized, and the processes are not running concurrently but sequentially.
-During the reconstruction, coroutines and asyncio queue are the key components of the concurrency.
+During the reconstruction, coroutines and asyncio queue will be applied to accomplish the concurrency.
 However, what are they?

-- Coroutines can be entered, exited, and resumed at many different points.
-They can be implemented with the async def statement.
+- Coroutines is a kind of subroutine.
+They can be entered, exited, and resumed at many different points.
+Also, they can be implemented with the async def statement.
 <br>

 - Asyncio queue, which is a FIFO queue, is designed to be used in async/await code with different useful functions.
 The put(item) function allows the asynchronous functions to put an item into the queue.
 If the queue is full, the function will wait until a free slot is available before putting a new item into it.
 Also, the get() function permit the asynchronous functions to remove and return an item from the queue.
 If the queue is empty, that function will wait until an item is available in the list.
 In short, the asyncio queue provide a channel for the asynchronous functions to exchange the items.